jerkar/springboot-plugin/README.md

 ```

 The `eclipse#` parameter tells Jerkar to activate Eclipse plugin.
 The Eclipse plugin alters the `scaffold` method in order to add .classpath and .project file creation to the scaffolded project.

+# Todo

+The plugin is now workable.
+Some additional feature will be added in nest releases :

+* Support for war files.